STEM-E-Youth-Career-Development-Program/app-7/README.md

 ### Built With

-Uses simple HTML, CSS, and JavaScript to keep the website lightweight and easy to maintain

 ![Image](https://github.com/STEM-E-Youth-Career-Development-Program/app-7/assets/154091778/aa59839b-1c17-4c06-bf96-6eafebb2f35e)

 <br>

 ### Resources

-These materials are optional.
-You can learn with whatever strategy you prefer, but we recommend these courses to learn HTML, CSS, and JavaScript *(complete at least 25% of each course)*
+The project uses simple HTML, CSS, and JavaScript to keep things lightweight and easy to maintain.
+Therefore, we recommend building foundational knowledge in these languages.
+Of course, these materials are optional, and you may learn with whatever strategy you prefer.
+Otherwise, we suggest taking these courses *(complete at least 25% of each course)*

   - [Codeacademy's HTML](https://www.codecademy.com/learn/learn-html)
   - [Codeacademy's CSS](https://www.codecademy.com/learn/learn-css)